-French pension tension: Unions protest, police on guard
+Voting with their feet: French march against pension reforms

-PARIS (AP) — Cranking up pressure on President Emmanuel Macron, thousands of union activists marched through French cities Tuesday and airport employees and teachers joined nationwide strikes to demand that the government scrap upcoming changes to the country’s national retirement system.
+PARIS (AP) — Cranking up the pressure on President Emmanuel Macron, thousands of union activists marched through French cities on Tuesday and airport employees and teachers joined nationwide strikes to demand that the government scrap changes to the national retirement system.

-As a crippling transportation strike entered a sixth straight day, commuters and tourists in Paris used used apps, shared bikes and creativity to find ways to get to work, school and museums.
+As a crippling transportation strike hit a sixth straight day, commuters and tourists alike used used apps, shared bikes and creativity to find ways to get to work, school and museums in Paris.

-Many French commuters still express support for the strikes, fearing their own pensions will shrink under President Emmanuel Macron’s new plan.
+Many French commuters still expressed support for the strikes, fearing that their own pensions will shrink under Macron’s new plan.
 But some admitted their patience is wearing thin with the transportation woes — and with train workers who are striking to keep their right to retire years earlier than others.

-The number of striking workers was lower Tuesday than when the strike movement kicked off last Thursday and brought 800,000 people to the streets.
-But unions hope Tuesday’s demonstrations send a loud message to the government as it prepares to unveil details of the new retirement plan Wednesday.
+The number of protesters and striking workers was lower Tuesday than when the strike kicked off last Thursday and brought 800,000 people to the streets.
+That could weaken the unions’ efforts to demand attention as the government prepares to unveil details of the new retirement plan Wednesday.

-Unions fear it will force people to work longer for smaller pensions, even though the government says it won’t raise the official retirement age of 62.
+Unions fear the new system — which replaces a national pension system whose roots stretch back to the 17th century — will force people to work longer for smaller pensions, even though the government says it won’t raise the official retirement age of 62.

-Under a sea of red union flags, thousands of activists and workers from across the economy, young and old, gathered at the gold-domed Invalides monument for a march past the Montparnasse neighborhood to southern Paris.
+Under a sea of red flags, thousands of activists and workers from across the economy, young and old, marched from the gold-domed Invalides monument past the Montparnasse neighborhood to southern Paris.

-Paris deployed thousands of police and ordered shops and restaurants closed along the march route, after clashing with rioters on the margins of last week’s protest.
+Police vans and rows of helmeted riot officers flanked the march, searched nearly 2,000 people, and detained 22.
+Paris ordered shops and restaurants closed along the march route as a precaution but Tuesday’s march ended peacefully.

-Demonstrations were also held in other cities, from Marseille on the Mediterranean to Bordeaux, Lyon and Lille.
+Demonstrations were also held in other French cities, from Marseille on the Mediterranean to Bordeaux, Lyon and Lille.

 Nationwide, only about a fifth of French trains ran normally Tuesday, frustrating tourists who found train stations empty and trains canceled.
-Most Paris subways were at a halt, and just one bus in three was running normally.
-The Paris region rush hour saw double the usual number of traffic jams.
+Most Paris subways were at a halt, and just one in three buses were running normally.
+The Paris region also saw significant traffic jams.

 Some commuters used ride-sharing apps or stayed with friends and family near their offices.
 Others dusted off old bicycles, tested electric scooters for the first time or walked several miles to avoid sitting in traffic-choked intersections.

-“Usually it takes me 1 hour and 10 minutes (to get to work), but today I left home at 8 a.m. and it’s already 10 a.m. and I’m still not at work yet,” said commuter Nabil Nouali, disembarking from a tram on the edge of Paris after coming from the suburbs.
+“Usually it takes me 1 hour and 10 minutes (to get to work), but today I left home at 8 a.m. and it’s already 10 a.m. and I’m still not at work yet,” said commuter Nabil Nouali, disembarking from a tram on the edge of Paris.

 “I understand the situation, (retirement reform) concerns us all,” he told The Associated Press.
 “But at the same time, it penalizes all the people who have to go to work and don’t have a car.”